|

 Misconceptions

-• impact of imperialist policies on indigenous peoples; exploitation of humans and natural resources; concept of the "White Man's Burden"
+impact of imperialist policies on indigenous peoples; exploitation of humans and natural resources; concepts of the "White Man's Burden" and Social Darwinism

 Instructional Resources